 Developing a “cascading” performance management system

-If the proposed Park District passes, $200,000 will be allocated to consultant services to assist the Department in developing a performance management system.
+With passage of the Seattle Park District, $200,000 will be allocated in 2015 to consultant services to assist the Department in developing a performance management system.
 Parks will create a “Results Team”, operating under the Superintendent, to oversee implementation of the performance management system.
 The Results Team will begin a series of actions in 2015 that will begin the performance management process potentially including a comprehensive baseline performance audit.

 The Results Team will lead a department-wide process to develop outcome-based measures for every level of work.
 This intensive process will begin with Parks’ executive team, and continue to “cascade” through different levels of the department.
 At each level, the Results Team will work with staff to clearly define outcomes to be accomplished, and to develop measures of those outcomes.
 The Results Team will be responsible for creating a language and culture in the Department that supports performance management, so it is important the Team uses positive language (“staff success” rather than “staff accountability”) and makes the process as supportive and understanding of staff as possible.
 At each level, this continuous process will include four phases: